pyeventsourcing/eventsourcing/README.md

 assert isinstance(world, World)
 ```

-The initial event is appended to the aggregate's internal list of pending events.
+The initial event object is immediately appended to the aggregate's internal
-Pending event objects can be collected using the aggregate's `collect_events()`
+list of pending events.
+Pending event objects can be collected using the
+aggregate's `collect_events()` method.
+Pleae note, the `collect_events()`
-method.
-The `collect_events()` method is used by the `Application.save()`
+method is used by the `Application.save()` method to collect aggregate
-method to collect events before they are stored in a database.
+events, so they can be stored in a database.

 ```python
 # Collect events.